 The GPU EIR determined that most impacts to Air Quality resulting from implementation of the General Plan are less than significant.
 However, it also determined that construction-related emissions in excess of the SJVAB's thresholds of significance were unquantifiable and thus considered to be significant and unavoidable.
 Construction-related emissions would vary substantially depending on the level of activity, length of the construction period, specific construction operations, types of equipment, number of personnel, wind and precipitation conditions, and soil moisture content.
-Should construction activities exceed the SJVAPCD's thresholds for ROG and NOX of 10 tons per year or PM10 or PM2.5 of 15 tons per year, a significant construction-related impact would occur.
+Should construction activities exceed the SJVAPCD's thresholds for Reactive Organic Gases (ROG) and Oxides of Nitrogen (NOX) of 10 tons per year or PM10 or PM2.5 of 15 tons per year, a significant construction-related impact would occur.

 No significant change, or impact not identified by the GPU EIR regarding air quality is expected as a result of this project.
-No removal of almond trees or construction is proposed as part of this parcel map request.
-However, under the Zoning Ordinance for the A-2 zoning district, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
-The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU). proposed Parcel 2 is already improved with a single-family dwelling and manufactured home.
-Proposed Parcels 1 and 3 are not improved with any dwelling units and may build two dwelling units and one junior accessory dwelling unit (JADU) if the project is approved.
+All proposed parcels will continue to be planted in almond orchards, and no construction is proposed as part of this parcel map request.
+However, under the Zoning Ordinance for the A-2 zoning district, each proposed parcel could be developed with up to one single-family dwelling, one ADU, and one JADU.
+The remainder could be developed with up to two single-family dwellings and one JADU.

-The project was referred to the SJVAPCD and no response has been received to date.
-Any future construction activities on the proposed parcels would occur in compliance with the A-2 zoning district, and all SJVAPCD regulations.
+The project was referred to the SJVPACD and no response has been received to date.
+Any future construction activities on either proposed parcel would occur in compliance with the A-2 zoning district, and all SJVAPCD regulations.